GAM-team/GAM/README.md

 ============================
 GAM is a command line tool for Google G Suite Administrators to manage domain and user settings quickly and easily.

-Downloads
+Quick Start
 ---------
+Linux / MacOS:
+Open a terminal and run:
+'''
+bash <(curl -s -S -L https://git.io/install-gam)
+'''

+Windows:
-You can download the current GAM release from the [GitHub Releases] page.
+Download the MSI Installer from the [GitHub Releases] page.

 Documentation
 ------------------